 Identifying user needs and purpose:

-Designers may opt and sum up the best of components and programming languages, and create efficient software.
+Designers may opt and sum up the best of components and programming languages, and create an efficient software.
 However, will the users find it useful enough?
-Well, this is something that the designers should have thought much before then coming up with a particular product.
+Well, this is something that the designers should have thought much before then coming up with the particular product.

 Knowing what and why your users are looking for a particular mobile app or a mobile site is the foremost thing in UCD principles.
 A particular combination could yield numerous results; however, we are interested in outcomes that can prove to have ultimate usability at the other end and thus generate business profit.